 Conventional tours on motorcoaches don’t give you this special opportunity!
 Aboard the small Train de Charlevoix, enjoy a leisurely 3-hour, 78-mile rail journey along the St. Lawrence River at the base of the Laurentian Hills, passing through charming coastal villages en route.

-Our group is capped at 14, but you’ll travel with no more than seven: that’s the maximum we take per vehicle, and each is accompanied by an Expedition Leader, for the best guide-to-guest ratio you’ll find.
+Most Quebec tours pack a large group onto a motorcoach.
+You know that's not the Nat Hab way.
+Our group is capped at just 14, and when we hit eight guests, we add a second Expedition Leader, for the best guide-to-guest ratio you’ll find.
 You can also Make It Private: select any departure just for you and your personally selected traveling companions.

 Distinctive Accommodations with Historic Character